jmacglashan/decisions_and_dragons/content/posts/horizon.md

 r_1 + \gamma r_2 + \gamma^2 r_3 + \gamma^3 r_4 + ...
 $$

 Because each possible reward is geometrically decreased, we ensure the total possible value of any future is always finite (assuming all rewards are finite).
 When comparing two possible futures that have the same undiscounted rewards, the one that achieves reward faster will win out.
-That is, this discounted objective prefers getting lot's of reward sooner rather than later.
+That is, this discounted objective prefers getting lots of reward sooner rather than later.

 Discounting solves the dilemma of missing the opportunity to achieve a big reward just one or a few steps later than a finite horizon limit, because it accounts for all future reward.
 However, it does impose a kind of "soft horizon."
 The closer The discount is to zero, the more myopic it will be, with it behaving exactly like a one-step finite horizon when $\gamma = 0$.